 The hammam is a place where men gathered, they all seem, whether servants, whether lords.
 The man rubs shoulders with people who are not your friends, and your enemy can be your partner.

 In the old medinas still remains in operation any of these baths traditional architecture, clad entirely zel-lig (tiles) with a central source of flowing water.
 Modern are simpler, although some want to imitate the same craft features.
 They consist of three correlative rooms, ranging dipping bathers gradually at different ambient temperatures, increasingly high.
 In the last of the rooms, a small pool receives a stream of boiling water along with other cold water overflow level making it.

 The trick, if any, is to pour a bucket of hot water on the various body parts until the pores of the skin dilate and before applying any type of gel or soap, rub well with a rough sponge or pumice stone to remove dead toxins, rather "black".
 The drops of sweat sliding abundant and sometimes it is necessary a little cold water.

 Each other, hammam users are massaged and rubbed the espalada almost irritate the epidermis, competing in vigor.
 And is that Moroccans are going to honor it.
 Everything always in an environment of modest modesty, which in principle allows exhibited beyond discretion.

-There is also a staff that assists swimmers so desire, rubbing them or by rubbing.
+There is also a staff that assists swimmers, rubbing them or by rubbing.
 The tayabastes women; the kiyassas men.
 Moroccan women, who to enhance their natural charms tend to smear with strange potions and home remedies usually do the hammam almost a salon that also allows them to shave, comb and detangle hair.